Portraits of Holocaust Survivors.

 Secondly, I would suggest that a couple of decades from now, foolish and sinister people will increasingly feel able to deny the Holocaust ever happened.
 These portraits will hopefully become a small part of the documentation of a uniquely horrific event in modern history.

-In 2014 this body of work was shortlisted for the European Publishers Award.
+In 2014 I made a dummy book which was shortlisted for the European Publishers Award.
+Below are the pages.